leo-arch/fnf/ALGORITHM.md

 ## Length of shortest first match: fzf
 https://github.com/junegunn/fzf/blob/master/src/algo/algo.go

-Fzy scores based on the size of the greedy shortest match. fzf finds its match by the first match appearing in the candidate string.
+Fnf scores based on the size of the greedy shortest match. fzf finds its match by the first match appearing in the candidate string.
 It has some cleverness to find if there is a shorter match contained in that search, but it isn't guaranteed to find the shortest match in the string.